Imaginary Bitches: Eden and friends

 Eden (Eden Riegel): The protagonist of the series.
 She is slightly self-conscious and extremely lonely due to all of her friends being in relationships.
 She also has difficulty finding and keeping a boyfriend.
 She creates the Bitches to have someone to talk to.
 Her enemies are Brittany, who stole her boyfriend, and Jessalyn, who backstabbed her.
 She unsuccessfully attempted therapy.
-One of her favorite shows appears to be Greys Anatomy, she plays a game with The Bitches where whenever someone says "Seriously" they have to eat a piece of chocolate.
+One of her favorite shows appears to be Grey's Anatomy, she plays a game with The Bitches where whenever someone says "Seriously" they have to eat a piece of chocolate.

 Lizzie (Elizabeth Hendrickson): One of Eden's oldest friends, she appears to be perky and very friendly, as well as being open minded to Eden's single-ness.
 She has a forgetful boyfriend named Jake.
 In one episode, she breaks up with him after he reacts badly to her thoughts about weddings; however, she calls him in the end.
 In the same episode, she has an imaginary wedding in a way similar to the bitches but on a larger scale.

 Brooke (Brooke Nevin): Appears to be Eden's closest friend.
 She considers herself to be very supportive of Eden, and helps her when they run into an old nemesis and sets her up with her shrink.
 She was the first of Eden's friends to learn about the Bitches, as well as the first to intervene.
 Her boyfriend Michael is extremely well organized, which sometimes bothers her.

 Connie (Connie Fletcher-Staton): Eden's most promiscuous friend.
 She sets Eden up with a man from her office.
 She prefers not using condoms (citing it as her favorite thing about no longer being single) and has had sex dressed as Catwoman.
 Her priest is a former porn star.